nelliemckesson/theellpee/README.md

 To do:

-* Click routes to leave them highlighted
+* Click routes to leave them highlighted - necessary?
+Text is already sticky...
 * Function to do the math on the x and y values (instead of doing the math for each position)
-* Fix mouseover events for nodes: currently mouseout nullifies the click event
 * Move d3 link to external resource
 * Fix svg field sizing etc.
 * Better subway line labels?
 Dynamically added from json?